-Kim has served as a national lecturer for Kaplan Bar Review, specializing in writing for the bar exam, and serves on the National Conference of Bar Examiners Testing Task Force Test Design Committee.
-Her research has explored factors that impact bar exam performance, particularly factors that disproportionately impact historically underrepresented applicants.
+Kim has served as a national lecturer on writing for the bar exam for Kaplan Bar Review and serves on the National Conference of Bar Examiners Testing Task Force Test Design Committee.
+Her research explores factors that impact bar exam performance—especially factors that disproportionately impact historically underrepresented applicants.

 - Academic integrity